sbates130272/linux-p2pmem/Documentation/driver-api/pci/p2pdma.rst

 (See PCIe r4.0, sec 1.3.1).
-Therefore, as of this writing, the kernel only supports doing P2P when the endpoints involved are all behind the same PCI bridge, as such devices are all in the same PCI hierarchy domain, and the spec guarantees that all transacations within the hierarchy will be routable, but it does not require routing between hierarchies.
+Therefore, as of this writing, the kernel only supports doing P2P when the endpoints involved are all behind the same PCI bridge, as such devices are all in the same PCI hierarchy domain, and the spec guarantees that all transactions within the hierarchy will be routable, but it does not require routing between hierarchies.